ethereum/homestead-guide/source/account-management.rst

 Importing your presale wallet using the GUI Mist Ethereum wallet is very easy.
 In fact, you will be asked if you want to import your presale wallet during the installation of the app.

-.. warning:: Mist wallet is beta software.
+..
+Warning:: Mist wallet is beta software.
 Beware and use it at your own risk.

 Instructions for installing the Mist Ethereum wallet are given in the section :ref:`Creating an account: Using Mist Ethereum wallet <using-mist-ethereum-wallet>`.